hpc/libcircle/README.md

 }

 /*
- * First, we create a handle.
-This handle holds internal state needed by
+ * This handle holds internal state needed by libcircle, such as a reference
- * libcircle, such as a reference to the queue data structures.
+ * to the queue data structures.
  */
 CIRCLE_handle *handle;
 handle = CIRCLE_create();

 /*
  * Processing and creating work are done through callbacks.
-So, we need to
+So, we need to let
- * define callback function to create work.
+ * libcircle know about our function to create work.
  */
 void (*create_some_work)(CIRCLE_handle *handle);
 handle->create_work(&create_some_work);